vt-elixir/ja_resource/README.md

 ## Usage

-For the most simplistic resources JaSerializer lets you replace hundreds of lines of boilerplate with a simple use statement.
-JaResource simply defines the standard restful controller actions for you, while providing many simple callbacks you can optionally implement to customize behaviour.
+For the most simplistic resources JaSerializer lets you replace hundreds of lines of boilerplate with a simple use and plug statements.

+The JaResource plug intercepts requests for standard actions and queries, filters, create changesets, applies changesets, responds appropriately and more all for you.

+Customizing each action just becomes implementing the callback relevant to what functionality you want to change.

 To expose index, show, update, create, and delete of the `MyApp.Post` model with no restrictions: